check_redirects NEW

 Tips

-Run this after your redirects are configured but before going live.
+Run this after redirects are configured on the clone but before go-live.

-Redirect chains (A → B → C) hurt SEO — fix them to go directly A → C.
+Redirect chains (A → B → C) hurt SEO — fix them so the clone redirects A directly to C.